Written by 10:17 pm Biology, Immunology • 22 Comments

 Autoimmunity

+Autoimmunity is a condition in which the body’s immune system mistakes its own healthy tissues as foreign and attacks them.
 Your body is a fortress where your immune cells, the soldiers of your body are on duty 24/7, checking in for intruders, the pathogens.
 Your soldiers, after heavy surveillance, identify the intruders, use their weapons (antibodies) to kill the intruders and protect the fortress.
-But in some cases, it is seen that the soldiers turn against their own fortress.
-They can no longer differentiate between enemies and allies start killing their own allies.
-How can the soldiers betray their own fort?
+But in some cases, it is seen that the soldiers turn against their fortress.
+They can no longer differentiate between enemies and allies, start killing their allies.
+How can the soldiers betray their fort?
 What are the factors that force them to kill the healthy body cells?
 What weapons do they use?
 Who supplies them with these weapons?

 What is autoimmunity?